 Treasurer – Ed Tuck III

 Ed and his wife Cynthia have lived in Washington for over 20 years.
 They have 4 adult children, 8 grandkids and 2 dogs, and he is a third generation business owner of T & T Tire Factory in Tacoma, WA.
 Ed purchased the 64-year-old family business from his father in 2004 but has been working there since he was just 12 years old.

 Ed and his wife love to hike, snow ski, water ski, and travel.
 Their favorite destination so far has been to Costa Rica.
 Together, they went through the NAMI Family-to-Family Program a few years ago to help their child who suffers from a mental illness.
 From there, Ed has volunteered with NAMI for 3 years, with 2 of those years serving as the Treasurer on the Board of Directors.

 Secretary – Andrea Sulusi

-Andrea was born in Beaver Falls, Pennsylvania and has been living in Tacoma, Washington for 15 years.
-She is a local, small business owner and operator of Elements Of Sunshine Massage and Wellness Spa.
-There she is a Licensed Massage Therapist, Reiki Practitioner/Teacher, and Qi Gong Instructor with a passion for learning natural ways to heal and cope with illness, through diet, meditation, art, and exercise developed when she was diagnosed with stage 4 thyroid.
+Andrea was born in Beaver Falls, Pennsylvania.
+She has lived in Tacoma, Washington for 15 years.
+She is the owner and operator of Elements Of Sunshine Massage and Wellness Spa.
+There she is a Licensed Massage Therapist, Reiki Practitioner/Teacher, and Qi Gong Instructor.
+Her passion for learning natural ways to heal like meditation, art, and exercise developed when she was diagnosed with stage 4 thyroid.
 She is now 12 years clean.